svlark/svlark.github.io/_posts/2017-08-30-Down-on-the-Farm.md

 ---
 ![greatings](https://user-images.githubusercontent.com/13930968/30725813-ed7cfd12-9f0c-11e7-8186-8f0483478cbd.jpg)

 We visited Ms. Lorelei and Susie's farm for the Total Solar Eclipse, and we got to stay and play on the farm for 2 days.
-There wont be another one for 7 more years in the United States.
+There wont be another eclipse for 7 more years in the United States.
 There were two choices for where we could spend the night, either in the trailer or the cabin, I spent one night in each.
 Ms. Lorelei also has three dogs,  Lovie, a golden lab, Sula, a sheep dog, and Scottsburg a Scottish terrier.
-I loved walking with Sula around the farm she loved to play fetch and walk with me.
+I loved walking with Sula around the farm and she loved to play fetch and walk with me.

 ![solar eclipse viewing party](https://user-images.githubusercontent.com/13930968/30726135-b50b94c8-9f0e-11e7-963f-daebac53c9ec.JPG) watching the eclipse